pmsoltani/elsametric/elsametric.md

 ## Current issues

-There are several issues that need fixing:
+Several issues need fixing:

 - Functions inside `./elsametric/helpers` need to be refactored.
-They have been reviewed recently for Python's new Type Annotaions (#45), but still, they could be made simpler.
-Also, there are some and "TODO"s that need attention.
+They have been reviewed recently for Python's new Type Annotations (#45), but still, they could be made simpler.
+Also, there are some and _TODOs_ that need attention.
 - The content of `./db_design` needs to be updated to the current state (v0.0.4, 9d1b556).
 - The `./data` directory needs to be rid of unnecessary files and folders.
 - The script `./helper_scripts/custom.ipynb` should be turned into a `.py` file with our current programming style (like #30, #31, and #32).
 - The SQLAlchemy model should be refactored in a way that `elsametric` could work with both MySQL & PostgreSQL.
-- Incorporate TDD (Test Driven Developement) in the code-base (#23) for a more robust application.
+- Incorporate TDD (Test Driven Development) in the code-base (#23) for a more robust application.

-- Support for two-level departmental structure should be added (#40).
+* Support for two-level departmental structure should be added (#40).

-- Currently there is no way of updating the data already in the db. `elsametric` has only one script to "populate" the db for the first time.
-Since some of the publications data will change with time (such as citations count, or even the Scopus id of authors and institutions), there should be a script to use the API (if available) or exported `.csv` files from Scopus to update the db.
+- Currently, there is no way of updating the data already in the DB. `elsametric` has only one script to "populate" the DB for the first time.
+Since some of the publications data will change with time (such as citations count, or even the Scopus id of authors and institutions), there should be a script to use the API (if available) or exported `.csv` files from Scopus to update the DB.
-- At the moment, if the design of the database changes (even the type of a column) there is now way to apply that change to an already populated db.
+- At the moment, if the design of the database changes (even the type of a column) there is no way to apply that change to an already populated DB.
 The Only way would be to create a new database from the start.
 This is very inefficient in terms of resource and time. `elsametric` should employ the `SQLAlchemy`'s `Alembic` package to help with the database migrations.
 - It could be argued that some functions & scripts within the repo could be placed in the `elsaserver` repository, as `elsametric` should only deal with the _design_ of the database, not maintaining it.
-This one needs more thought and should be persuid after similar a account has been made for `elsaserver`.
+This one needs more thought and should be pursued after a similar account has been made for `elsaserver`.
 - An important issue that affects every result extracted from the database, is that Scopus entities (papers, authors, institutions) can have duplicates.
 Scopus itself has algorithms in place to detect and merge these entities and even individuals can request for some profiles to be merged.
 But `elsametric` cannot and should not rely on Scopus to deal with the issue.
 It should have functions in place to detect similar entities and report them to the system's admin for the final decision.
 There can be two ways of achieving a merge of two or more entities.
 One way is to remove all but 1 entity and replace their relationships with the remaining primary key.
-The better way would be select one of these entities as the main one and register others as its alias.
-Whenever the info for one of these entities are requested, to information regarding all of them would be fetched.
+The better way would be to select one of these entities as the main one and register others as its alias.
+Whenever the info for one of these entities is requested, information regarding all of them would be fetched.

 ## What to do next

-To be continued.
+### Phase 1

+1. Refactor the code in `./elsametric/helpers`.
+Deal with the _TODOs_.
+2. Refactor `./helper_scripts/custom.ipynb`.
+3. Get rid of unnecessary files in the `./data` directory.
+4. Make `elsametric` compatible with PostgreSQL.
+5. Add tests to the package.
+6. Update the contents of `./db_design`.

+### Phase 2

+1. Add a script to update the database using Scopus API or `.csv` files.
+Changes to publication data include:

+   - change in Scopus ID of paper, author, institution, source
+   - change in citations count
+   - change in the type of the paper (if it's retracted)

+2. Study and use `Alembic` from `SQLAlchemy`.
+3. Add functionality to inspect the DB and report back possible merges.
+4. Think about where different functions and scripts should be housed.

+### Phase 3

+1. Support for two-tier departmental structure (test DB migration capabilities using `Alembic`).